Rhyzhang/rhyzhang.github.io/_pages/gratitude.md

 Here's my appreciation for some of the governmental initiatives, civil societies, institutions, charities, non-profit organizations, and individuals who have helped me grow.
-They are listed in no particular order, and I’m sure I've unintentionally missed many that have had a significant impact on me.
+They are listed in no particular order, and I'm sure I've unintentionally missed many that have had a significant impact on me.

 Thank yous too: